shekkbuilder/CMLinux/README.md

 So join us, and you will learn and build your Linux for your *VM*

 # Project Progress
-- 20160707
+- 20160708
-    - Comleting the build of the temporary system.
+    - Re-basing the building process towards `Cent OS`, deploying the Virtual Machine for build.
-    - Some bugs shall be repaired
+    - Changing the flowchart to meet the need of build the system.

 # Steps
 - Form all scripts for installing and integrating a tiny and strong Linux in ***localhost*** starting with the localhost Linux.
+Package them into a workable `toolchain`.

 > The standards we shall follow as closely as possible:
 >>